pankajkarman/CoWIN-slot-availability/README.md

 # Execute

-First set up the time interval at which you want run the script interatively.
-Currently set at 10 Seconds.
+First set up the time interval at which you want to run the script interatively; currently set at 10 seconds.

 Run the script using

 ```python
 python vaccine.py
 ```

+This script send messages at hourly intervals untill the vaccine slot is found.

 ## Dependencies